Greece Photography Essay a cover image of Naxos Greece

 “The pressures of the outside world I don’t want to think about.
 I’m on a Greek Island here, it’s a beautiful day, I’m planning on passing out on the beach, snorkeling, you know maybe some water colours, do a little cooking, more napping, eating, napping, contemplate mysteries of the universe, or nap, either one, or eat cheese, all of those are honorable options.
 I mean that’s vacation to me: staying put and doing nothing.”

-Needless to say, I need to get back.
+I have but one thought.
+I need to get back.

 A Greece Flag with sailboats behind